MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-business/compare-mdb-m365-plans.md

 >
 > **Got a minute?**
-> Please take our <a href="https://microsoft.qualtrics.com/jfe/form/SV_0JPjTPHGEWTQr4y" target="_blank">short survey about Microsoft Defender for Business</a>.
+> Please take our <a href="https://microsoft.qualtrics.com/jfe/form/SV_0JPjTPHGEWTQr4y" target="_blank">short survey about security</a>.
 We'd love to hear from you!
 >

 **Use this article to**: